Nimble Freelancer

 Color of the Meat!

 If the meat is grass-fed, you’ll find a denser and darker red color and a yellow tint hue on the marbling, whereas you’ll find a light red color and a milky white or creamy colored marbling in the case of grain-fed meat.
 Color also helps to determine the age as well as the quality and the freshness of the meat.
-If the meat is fresh, it’ll have a light reddish color, whereas the meats that are kept in the cold storage for quite a while have a darker red shade.
+If the meat is fresh, it’ll have a light reddish color, whereas the meats kept in cold storage for quite a while have a darker red shade.

 Pay attention to the SIZE!